victor-soeiro/pyskoob/CONTRIBUTING.md

 - Review the coding standards and commit message format above before submitting your work.
 - Add tests for any new functionality.
 - Update documentation whenever behavior changes.

+## Release Process

+To publish a new version and deploy documentation:

+Ensure `PYPI_API_TOKEN` is stored in the repository secrets and GitHub Pages is enabled for the `gh-pages` branch before triggering the workflow.

+1. Trigger the **Release** workflow from the GitHub Actions tab.
+2. Choose the desired semantic version bump (`patch`, `minor`, or `major`).
+3. The workflow will bump the version, tag the commit, publish to PyPI, build the documentation, and push it to GitHub Pages.